ChrstphrHll/npc_gen/students/Juppar Kershaw.md

 ### Description
 - Human Druid from Aldercrown Empire
 - 1st year Diplomacy student in Jettenia
-- shoulder length curly dark red hair that's braided, Gray eyes, and Fair skin
+- shoulder length straight grey hair that's braided, Gray eyes, and Fair skin
 - Is Playful and Fanciful, and has Charisma as their ideal

 ### Organizations